MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ## <a name="errorissue-search-fails-on-specific-locations"></a>Errore/problema: la ricerca ha esito negativo su percorsi specifici

-Un eDiscovery o una ricerca di contenuto può generare l'errore seguente:
+Un eDiscovery o una ricerca di contenuto può generare l'errore seguente: `This search completed with (#) errors.
+Would you like to retry the search on the failed locations?`
->Questa ricerca è stata completata con gli errori (#).
-Si desidera riprovare la ricerca nelle posizioni non riuscite?

 ![Posizione specifica della ricerca non riuscita screenshot di errore](../media/edisc-tshoot-specific-location-search-fails.png)